-For more commentary on the Eagle machine line, see the Eagle 300 page.
+For more commentary on the Eagle machine line, see the Eagle 300 page and Eagle 450 page.

 Unit portrait.
-Like the E300, the E100 is essentially stuffed into a PC minitower case, but with a standard mix of 3.5" and 5.25" bays of the day (this unit was manufactured in 2000).
+Like the E300, the E100 is essentially stuffed into a PC minitower case, the same case used in other systems like the E450, with a standard mix of 3.5" and 5.25" bays of the day (this unit was manufactured in 2000).
 The AM-626 tape streamer (Tandberg 3820) was factory-installed and takes standard QIC-525 cartridges.

 The extra punchouts below the eight serial ports are for additional serial ports if you have the single expansion slot occupied with a serial card.
 I put the arrow on the case so I could remember where the console was.